-1) Equal opportunity for all students The Board’s Vision 2020 calls for quality schools in every neighborhood.
+Achieve Quality Schools in EVERY Neighborhood: I believe that ALL kids deserve a quality education from their neighborhood school regardless of where they live in our district.
+The Board’s Vision 2020 calls for strong schools in every neighborhood.
 While they have made some progress, we still have a long way to go to reach their stated goal of “zip code doesn’t matter” for student achievement.
 It shouldn’t, but it still does.
-My daughters had a great experience in Mira Mesa schools and I want all of the students in Mira Mesa and across the city to have an equally great experience.
-We need to hold all of our schools accountable.
-Parents should have a choice to decide what school is best for their kids and they shouldn’t have to travel far to find that.
-We need more transparency and accountability.
-Charter schools need to be just as accountable and transparent as neighborhood schools.
+My daughters had a great experience in Mira Mesa schools and I want all students across the city to have an equally great education opportunity.
+We need to hold ALL of our schools accountable.
+Many families are still choosing to send their children to schools that are not in their communities.
+Our schools are not just learning institutions, they are the center of our local community and students shouldn’t have to go elsewhere to receive a quality education.